MggMuggins/yam/README.md

 ## Yam
 Yet another AUR helper but without the pacman wrapping.

-This program is build on the idea that a source package manager and a binary package manager are two different things and operations that one can do with one inherently do not apply to the other.
+This program is build on the idea that a source package manager and a binary package manager are two different things and operations that apply to one inherently do not apply to the other.

+I need something incredibly simple to do AUR package management and this is the result.

 ## Goals
  - Provide easy access and installation of packages from the AUR